yraffah/yraffah.github.io/_posts/2013-04-30-running-a-marathon-for-the-first-time.md

 Then, and just as referenced earlier, during the start of the race, there were few hundreds of *alien participants* that organizers has brought, just for the *show* and media, in order to show the public that there were thousands of participants.
 In fact, this happened even last year according to Ali's feedback.
 I saw them myself, as soon as the race started, then ran like crazy for cameras and photographers.
 20 or 30 meters later then took a left turn and hopped into their busses!
 That is pathetic and very non-ethical, IMHO[^2].

 Finally, and that was their biggest fail.
-After an hour of the race start, police and organizers **stopped protecting and guarding the roads!** This means all waiting cars were free to go and so they did.
+After an hour had passed in the race, police and organizers **stopped protecting and guarding the roads!** That lead to all waiting cars were free to go and so they did.
 They had to pass between running participants, which was really stupid and *dangerous*.
 Imagine an outrageous driver passing by you while you were running in the middle of the road!
 That is just **insane**.
 Initially we didn't understand why and some participants didn't want to continue the race.
-I told myself I have to finish it no matter what and kept moving forward.
+I told myself that I had to finish it no matter what and kept moving forward.
+We figured out later that they had to do that as the race, according to their understanding, was finished since the first place winner had already passed the finish line.
+In other words, they don't give a \*\*\*\* about the rest.

+Nevertheless, I kept on running and running.
+Yes, I did remember the scene when [Forrest Gump's](http://en.wikipedia.org/wiki/Forrest_Gump) girlfriend was yelling at him: *"Run Forrest, Run!"*.
+All my energy was drone and I was worn out.
+I had to slow down every while.
+The good thing was our smart trainer, Ali[^1], took us to the last 5K of the race on our last training 5 days before the race.
+This gave us some insights on the area and made us more familiar with it.
+During the race, this was very accommodating because we were familiar with the area and we know we have less than 5K to the finish line.
+Personally, this was a very good motive for me and it kept me pushing myself until I saw the finish line.

+## The finish line
+Yes!
+I made it to the finish line and just completed my first half marathon ever in my life.
+What an unforgettable experience this is.
+It was challenging, inspiring, exhausting, and I got to know and meet a lot of great, exciting, and energetic gentlemen.

+My time for the half marathon was **2:50:xx**.
+Very very exhausting especially for a first timer like myself.
+Yet, it was fabulous.
+I didn't really feel any major pain in my muscles, however, the minute I sat, it was so difficult to get up and the pain was building up.
+I had to replenish and fill my body with water and essential minerals.
+Luckily I brought a [*Gatorade*](http://en.wikipedia.org/wiki/Gatorade) bottle and kept it in the car.

+## What's next?
+I will definitely do it again some day and maybe try and push myself to a complete marathon (42Km).

 [^1]: [@Sheneamer](https://twitter.com/sheneamer)
 [^2]: IMHO: In my humble opinion